 We felt lucky.

-Turns out, what Mr. Smith meant was that the honey wasn’t a fancy single- source honey, such as the popular orange blossom, tupelo or sourwood honeys.
+Turns out, what Mr. Smith meant was that the honey wasn’t fancy.
+It wasn’t an exotic, single-source honey, such as the popular orange blossom, tupelo or sourwood honeys.

 It was honey made by bees that had been foraging through suburbia and feasting on things like hollies and red tips, which both produce copious amounts of nectar.
 Add to that the nectar from a neighbor’s herb gardens, some swamp magnolia and spring maple, and it was delicious.

-After selling our honey at farmers markets for several years, in North Carolina and Tennessee, we like to think the “hedge honey” was the inspiration for what we do now.
+After selling our honey at farmers markets for several years, in North Carolina and Tennessee, we like to think the “hedge honey” was the inspiration for what we still do.

 But only if you’re lucky.